 2. Bread rolls.
 Again, there is generally a huge selection of rolls to choose from, and just switching your usual fillings to a bread roll can make a sandwich taste completely different.
 Try adding 'features' to your bread roll to make it more fun!

 3. French stick/baguette.
 I absolutely love crusty french bread, especially when it's so fresh it's still warm.
 A favourite in our house for sausage sandwiches at the weekend, it also makes a great alternative bread for sandwiches in a lunchbox.

 4. Pitta pockets.
 Pitta bread can be so versatile.
 I like to toast a pitta bread, cut it in half and stuff it with fillings such as tuna, roast chicken, ham & salad.
-I can always sneak a bit of lettuce into a pitta pocket, and Small Child always eats it, despite lettuce being classed as ‘not one of his favourites’ as he diplomatically puts it.
+I can always sneak a bit of lettuce into a pitta pocket, and Small Child always eats it, despite lettuce being classed as 'not one of his favourites' as he diplomatically puts it.
 Try wholemeal pitta, seeded pitta, or mini pitta breads.
-These tuna pitta ‘boats’ were made for this pirate lunch.
+These tuna pitta 'boats' were made for a pirate lunch.

 5. English muffins.
 English muffins make a great sandwich.
 They are also a handy thing to have in the freezer for last minute lunch making, as they can be popped straight into the toaster to defrost.
 I also use split English muffins as a base for mini pizzas (an easy meal for children to make themselves).
-The picture below was taken from this lunch.

 6. Toasted sandwich/panini.
 Although at their most delicious when hot, with a careful choice of fillings, toasted sandwiches can taste good cold too.
 Try ham & cheese, brie & grape or goats cheese with red pepper.